greyltc/put-arch-onto-disk/README.md

 # put-arch-onto-disk

 This repo contains a script which creates a ready-to-use Arch Linux installation, tailored the way I like it.
 It can be used to install to a USB thumb drive, or to a permanently installed SSD or HDD or whatever or even make a .img file which can later be dd'd to some media.
+It reads a bunch of environment variables to decide how to build the system.

 ### Features
  - Installations are bootable on both BIOS and UEFI systems